Reading time: 3 minutes

 Background to LISTO and LISC

-The Low Income Superannuation Tax Offset (LISTO) came into effect on 1 July 2017 as a renamed version of the Low Income Superannuation Contribution (LISC), which was introduced in July 2012.
+The Low Income Superannuation Tax Offset (LISTO) came into effect on 1 July 2017 as a renamed version of the Low Income Superannuation Contribution (LISC).
+LISTO payments are capped at $500 per year.

 The LISC policy initiative was a response to the Henry Review into Australia’s tax system.
-The Henry Review findings argued low income taxpayers should not be paying more tax on their concessional (before-tax) super contributions – like the SG – than on their wage and salary income.
+The Henry Review findings argued low-income taxpayers should not be paying more tax on their concessional (before-tax) super contributions – like the Superannuation Guarantee – than on their wage and salary income.

 How does LISTO work?

-To even things up for low income earners, LISTO acts as an offset or refund for the tax your super fund pays on your concessional (before-tax) contributions if you earn under $37,000 a year.
+To even things up for low-income earners, if you earn under $37,000 a year LISTO acts as an offset or refund for some of the tax your super fund deducts from your concessional (before-tax) contributions and pays to the ATO.

 Who is eligible for LISTO payments?

-The ATO determines your eligibility for LISTO and it’s only payable if your annual salary is less than $37,000.
-(Technically, your salary is based on your actual or estimated adjusted taxable income.)
+The ATO determines your eligibility for LISTO based on your annual salary.
+(Technically, your actual or estimated adjusted taxable income.)

 To be eligible for LISTO, you need to meet all the following criteria: